tonethar/IGME-330-Spring-2023/checkoffs/typescript-practice.md

 ## III.
 Hints & Tips
 - The above code is from the [LinkedIn Learning - TypeScript Essential Training](https://www.linkedin.com/learning/typescript-essential-training-14687057) course - the Chapter 2 Challenge
   - RIT gives you free access to all of the LinkedIn Learning courses - and you will need to sign in with your RIT email to access them
-  - If you get stuck on this checkoff, go ahead and look at Challenge and Challenge solutions videos for ideas
+  - If you get stuck on this checkoff, go ahead and look at the "Chapter 2 Challenge" and "Chapter 2 Challenge Solutions" videos for ideas
   - But do not use "generics" in the `getNextId(items)` function like they did in the video

 <hr>